Creebos/Mindwatch/BLOG.md

 ### Software Engineering

 In this week our Application was designed and structure of our Data created.
-This is of course a first version and might need some adjustments further in the development process.
+The design is of course a first version and might need some adjustments further in the development process.

 ## UPDATE: Week 10